-Kick-off 2021 by making a new game and meeting new game makers!
-This year, the Global Game Jam is all online.
-You can join the NYU Game Center site from anywhere in the world.
-Bring the vibes of Brooklyn to your living room and jam with NYU Game Center students, faculty, alumni and friends on our 2022 GGJ Discord (link to be posted soon)!
+Kick-off 2022 by making a new game and meeting new game makers!
+The NYU Game Center's NYU Global Game Jam site is all online again this year!
+Join the NYU Game Center site from anywhere in the world, and bring the vibes of Brooklyn to your living room!
+Jam with NYU Game Center students, faculty, alumni and friends on our 2022 GGJ Discord (link to be posted soon)!
 More information on the jam structure and schedule below.

 The Global Game Jam brings together game makers, musicians, artists, programmers, beginners, and veterans to make a game based on a shared world-wide theme in forty-eight hours.
-Join 280,000 other game makers from 93 countries around the world to make a game January 29-31!
+Join 280,000 other game makers from 93 countries around the world to make a game every year at the end of January!

 Ideas that started simple at the NYU GGJ have grown into impressive, award-winning, released games!
 2013 GGJ game Mushroom 11 was released on Steam, after being selected for an IGF nomination, IndieCade, and the PAX 10, among other festivals and awards.
 Nina Freeman and Emmett Butler’s 2014 GGJ game How do you do it? is out now, and was selected for IndieCade as well as nominated for an IGF.
 Not everyone makes a digital game; our site’s Best Overall Game of 2014 was a board game called Lucca, which went on to become an Official Selection at IndieCade 2014.

-On Friday, January 29 at 6:00PM EST, we’ll kick things off with the official GGJ keynote videos and theme announcement.
+On Friday, January 21 at 6:00PM EST, we’ll kick things off with the official GGJ keynote videos and theme announcement.
 The announcement will take place either on Zoom or twitch, with more information to come.

 Following the kick-off, everyone will head to the NYU GGJ Discord, and start to brainstorm ideas, form teams, and make games.
 We'll have channels set-up for you to share your ideas and meet new folks.

 The weekend is casually structured, and you’re welcome to work at whatever pace you like, with whomever you like, using whatever tools/platforms you like.

-On Sunday, January 31 at 5:00PM EST, everyone will exhibit their games in the Discord for all attendees to play.
+On Sunday, January 23 at 5:00PM EST, games will be due for judging!
 A team of judges (comprised of NYU Game Center faculty and local indie developers) will give out a few fun awards and the award winning teams will present their games.

 How do I get into the NYU Game Center Global Game Jam Discord?